-The Italian ASO1 process, which started during 2008 in Sardinia, has been completed on July the 4th 2012 in Sicily.
-Terrestrial TV broadcasting in Italy is now all-digital!
+The Italian ASO process, which started during 2008 in Sardinia, has been completed on July the 4th 2012 in Sicily.

-Thanks to the new frequencies progressively made available in all-digital areas.
-Italian broadcasters have experienced SD/HD simulcast2 services, both up-scaling SD contents already available on standard TV transmissions as well as using genuine HD format.
+Thanks to the new frequencies progressively made available in all-digital areas Italian broadcasters have experienced SD/HD simulcast services, both up-scaling SD contents already available on standard TV transmissions as well as using genuine HD format.
 Recently some 3DTV trials have been announced and first 3DTV live transmissions have already taken place on Italian DTT in all-digital areas.